Configuring request

 await service.user.post("/", request={"name": "abc", "email": "abc@email.com", "password": "123", "role": "ADMIN", "is_active": False})

 If you do not have a request type specified to the handler, you can still pass a pydantic object but no model validation will take place and Arrest will extract the fields as per their defaults.
 You can also pass a plain dictionary or a list as request.
-They will get passed as json payload.
+They will be passed as a JSON payload.

 regarding json payloads